Six Steps for Identifying and Managing Supply Chain Risk

 Amidst uncertain conditions, how should businesses approach supply chain risk management?
 With predictive and resilient supply chain strategies.

 These lessons are manifold as recent events have tested supply chain strength.
-Natural disasters, geopolitical tensions and commodity challenges persist, and now COVID-19 brings unique tests to the marketplace.
+Natural disasters, geopolitical tensions, commodity challenges and the COVID-19 pandemic persist.
 Border shutdowns and government lockdowns, coupled with systematic health and safety concerns, continue to fray supply chains worldwide.

 Why is Supply Chain Risk Management Important?

 A strong supply chain can only be achieved by proactively managing risk.

 The pandemic has underscored that a proactive risk management stance is a requirement, not a suggestion.
-Jabil's recent Special Report: Supply Chain Resilience in a Post-Pandemic World revealed that the novel coronavirus achieved infamous distinction as the biggest supply chain disruptor in the last decade.
+Jabil's 2020 Special Report: Supply Chain Resilience in a Post-Pandemic World revealed that the pandemic achieved infamous distinction as the biggest supply chain disruptor in the last decade.
 Nearly eight of 10 respondents cited it as a significant challenge.
 After all, a medical emergency of this scale touches so many cogs in the supply chain ecosystem that it poses significant disruptions.